The following information is subject to change throughout the internship year.

 Introduction to the Adult Psychology Track and descriptions of the rotations offered

-The adult psychology program provides interns with supervised assessment, treatment and consultative experience with the broad range of adult patients treated at Duke University Medical Center.
+The Adult Psychology Track provides interns with supervised assessment, treatment and consultative experience with the broad range of adult patients treated at Duke University Medical Center.
 Interns work in an apprenticeship-collaborator relationship with senior staff psychologists, becoming functional members of the treatment team and contributing as professionals to the successful operation of the adult psychology service.

-The program provides training in the following concentration areas:
+The Adult Program provides training in the following Concentrations within the Adult Psychology Track:

-CBT interns will rotate in several CBT clinics with a minor rotation in the Eating Disorders Program, a minor rotation in the Health Psychology-Biofeedback Clinic, and a minor rotation in the Child Clinical Psychology-Child Clinical-ADHD Clinic.
+CBT interns will rotate in several CBT clinics with a minor rotation in the Health Psychology-Biofeedback Clinic, and a minor rotation in the ADHD Clinic.